wacncontent/CustomizeTool/addCommentOutput/articles/azure-security-best-practices-software-updates-iaas.md

 -   Track the inventory and update installation status and progress for all the computers in your company.

-In addition to general considerations that were explained in this article, you should also consider each product’s best practice, for example: if you have a VM in Azure with SQL Server, make sure that you are following the software updates recommendation for that product.
+In addition to general considerations that were explained in this article, you should also consider each productâs best practice, for example: if you have a VM in Azure with SQL Server, make sure that you are following the software updates recommendation for that product.

 ## Next steps